 Not all franchises are available

-One critical thing to know is that not all franchisors work with potential E-2 visa holders.
+It’s crucial to know that not all franchisors work with potential E-2 visa holders.
+These franchisors tend to already have numerous franchisees and don’t want to accept even more international applicants.